sqz-xy/gad-sdk/docs_sphinx/longform/intro.rst

 Combining users' data
 =====================

-OxTS has over 25 years in GNSS, IMUs, and sensor fusion etc. etc.
+OxTS has been a global leader in inertial, GNSS, IMUs and sensor fusion since 1998.
+We are passionate about helping customers to measure with confidence, by combining the best high precision receivers with world-class inertial navigation expertise.

 Those with sensors capable of producing aiding data may find it beneficial to send this data to an INS.
 Data from individual sensors can be noisy, an INS can